 To see what each prospect looks like, you can open the link in a new tab using the blue pop-out icon next to the URL or click right on the link to open a preview within Semrush.
 This makes it easy to judge whether or not the prospect seems like a good fit.

 When moving a backlink into the In Progress section you will be asked to select the outreach strategy in which you want to sort your links.
-This is simply the method by which you plan to acquire said link.
+This is simply the method by which you plan to acquire the said link.
 In the next step of the flow, email outreach, you can create templates for each outreach strategy to save you time and streamline your process.

 Among these different types are General, Manual Link, Directory/Catalogue, Add Link to Article, Product Review, Link from Mention, Guest Post and Recover Lost Backlinks.
 If you want, you can customize your task types and add a new category to customize your workflow based on how you plan to build your links.

 Adding More Prospects

 You can add additional prospects by clicking on the +Add button located in the boxes listing each type of prospect.

 When you choose to add prospects based on Keywords, you’ll be given the choice to add advanced search operators to your keywords.
 These operators give you even more flexibility to specify your search and find the exact prospects you need.

 To add ideas from Mentions, you can enter up to 5 keywords that represent your brand name being mentioned by another website or blog on the Internet.